Mahesh1827/Pizza_Sales/README.md

 # Pizza_Sales
-Here I have created the dashboards for the above data provided
+Here I have created the dashboards for the csv file provided